ellispax/flexible-jobs/README.md

 #### `chatbot: response`

-        Creating an online job portal/application
+        🤖 : "Creating an online job portal/application
         similar to Indeed or JobStreet is an ambitious project.
 Here's an outline of the key features and components you can consider implementing
-        using Django:
+        using Django:"

 ## 📌 *User Authentication and Profiles:*